frrrrry/orbital-ashfry/README.md

 # Scope of Project

-Track-me is an Android app that enables users to key in their daily transactions and create purchase goals easily.
+Track-me is an **iOS app** that enables users to key in their daily transactions and create purchase goals easily.

 ## Features